top of page

 • Engaging Local Experts: Hire local corporate, regulatory, and compliance experts who understand the nuances of each jurisdiction.

-• Preparing Robust Documentation: Ensure you have a comprehensive business plan, along with AML/CTF, IT systems, and safeguarding documentation, properly reviewed by the local experts.
+• Preparing Robust Documentation: Ensure you have a comprehensive business plan, along with AML/CTF, IT systems, and safeguarding documentation.
+Properly review all documentation with local experts.

-• Understanding Reporting Obligations: Familiarise yourself with the necessary reporting requirements, audits, and internal governance structures.
+• Understanding Reporting Obligations: Familiarize yourself with the necessary reporting requirements, audits, and internal governance structures.

-• Planning for Passporting and Tax Optimisation: Especially crucial in Lithuania and Malta, proper structuring can save you significant costs and taxes down the line.
+• Planning for Passporting and Tax Optimization: This is especially crucial in Lithuania and Malta.
+Proper structuring can save you significant costs and taxes down the line.

 Close-up view of a modern fintech office in Lithuania